Aliases for SELE Gene

 GeneCards Summary for SELE Gene

 SELE (Selectin E) is a Protein Coding gene.
-Diseases associated with SELE include vasculitis and cutaneous necrotizing vasculitis.
-Among its related pathways are Hemostasis and Thromboxane A2 receptor signaling.
-GO annotations related to this gene include transmembrane signaling receptor activity and sialic acid binding.
-An important paralog of this gene is CSMD3.
+Diseases associated with SELE include Rheumatoid Vasculitis and African Tick-Bite Fever.
+Among its related pathways are Cell surface interactions at the vascular wall and ATF-2 transcription factor network.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and phospholipase binding.
+An important paralog of this gene is SELP.

 Cell-surface glycoprotein having a role in immunoadhesion.
-Mediates in the adhesion of blood neutrophils in cytokine-activated endothelium through interaction with PSGL1/SELPLG.
+Mediates in the adhesion of blood neutrophils in cytokine-activated endothelium through interaction with SELPLG/PSGL1.
 May have a role in capillary morphogenesis.